dbt-labs/docs.getdbt.com/website/blog/2024-06-12-putting-your-dag-on-the-internet.md

 Next, in order to access network locations external to Snowflake an external access integration has to be defined first and then referenced within a dbt Python model (Snowflake overview [here](https://docs.snowflake.com/en/developer-guide/external-network-access/external-network-access-overview)).
 This API is open, if it required an API key, you’d do something similar for secrets (Snowflake overview [here](https://docs.snowflake.com/en/user-guide/api-authentication)).

-For simplicity’s sake we will show how to create them using pre-hooks in a model configuration yml file (dbt pre-hooks overview [here](https://docs.getdbt.com/reference/resource-configs/pre-hook-post-hook)):
+For simplicity’s sake, we will show how to create them using pre-hooks in a model configuration yml file (dbt pre-hooks overview [here](/reference/resource-configs/pre-hook-post-hook)):

 ```